-Are you setting up a business in the US?
+Are you setting up a business in the United States of America?
 Well, if you’re a resident of the US, this might seem like a simple enough task – you’ll probably choose to incorporate in your home state.
-However, if you’re a foreign entity, choosing where to establish a business in the USA can feel like an overwhelmingly large undertaking.
+However, if you’re not from the area, choosing the best place to start a business in the USA can feel like an overwhelmingly large task.

 There are over fifty states to choose from, with varying rules, regulations, and rates of taxation.
 So, here is a handful of some of the best places to start a business in the USA to get you started…